tensorflow/tensorboard/tensorboard/plugins/beholder/README.md

 ### Data Visualization

 Beholder's primary feature is visualizing arbitrary NumPy arrays of data in a single video stream.
-Within the stream, horizontal *sections* represent each array, each *section* consists of *blocks* of identically colored pixels, and each *block* represents a single value from the original array.
+Within the stream, horizontal "sections" represent each array, each section consists of "blocks" of identically colored pixels, and each block represents a single value from the original array.

 The shape of the array determines how blocks are laid out and how values are mapped to those blocks.
 Note that in general, large arrays are truncated by